1. General Information

 (2) Introduction to School of Atmospheric Science

 The major of Atmospheric Science of the school aims to cultivate the high-level specialized talent with solid basic theories, knowledge and applicative skills in the field of atmospheric science.
-The school has three master programs, namely Meteorology, Climate System and Climate Change, and Meteorology Information Technology.
-It has a first-level doctoral discipline Atmospheric Science and three second-level doctoral disciplines namely Meteorology, Climate System and Climate Change, and Meteorology Information Technology.
+The school hastwo master programs, namely Meteorology, and Climate System and Climate Change.
+It has a first-level doctoral discipline Atmospheric Science and two second-level doctoral disciplines namely Meteorology, and Climate System and Climate Change.
 Moreover, the school has the station for post-doctoral research in the field of atmospheric science.

 The school has cultivated lots of high quality research and management talents, including 3 academicians of the Chinese Academy of Sciences and the Chinese Academy of Engineering.
 The credits and diploma are widely acknowledged by renowned universities and research institutions at home and abroad.
 The school is the one who has cultivated most professional backbones, academic leaders and outstanding scientists in the field of Meteorology at home and abroad.
-By 2016, 58 international students from 27 countries in the Asia-Pacific Region, South Asia, Middle East and Africa studied in the School of Atmospheric Science, NUIST and graduated with bachelor’s, master’s and doctoral degrees, among which 55 were graduates.
-Currently, 83 meteorological international students are studying in the School of Atmospheric Science, including 26 undergraduates, 46 masters and 11 PhD students.
-Among the masters, 15 students are sponsored by the 2015 Master Program of Meteorology of Ministry of Commerce PRC, and 20 students are sponsored by the 2016 Master Program of Meteorology of Ministry of Commerce PRC.
+By 2017, 116 international students from 40 countries graduated with bachelor’s, master’s and doctoral degrees fromthe School of Atmospheric Science, NUIST, among which 102 were graduates.
+Currently, 70 meteorological international students are studying in the school, including 16 undergraduates, 41 masters and 13 PhD students.
+Among the masters, 20 students are sponsored by the 2016 Master Program of Meteorology of Ministry of Commerce PRC, and 13 students are sponsored by the 2017 Master Program of Meteorology of Ministry of Commerce PRC.

 (3) Living Conditions on Campus